dsgrid/dsgrid/docs/source/how_tos/installation.rst

 up a new dsgrid registry or load a dsgrid registry that has been written to disk.
 Please see the :ref:`how-to guide on setting up a standalone dsgrid registry <set_up_standalone_registry>`.

 Apache Spark
 ============

-- NREL High Performance Computing: :ref:`how-to-start-spark-cluster-eagle`
+- NREL High Performance Computing: :ref:`how-to-start-spark-cluster-kestrel`
 - Standalone resources: [TODO: Provide link]